Methadone Addiction Detox: Heaven or Much More of A Hell

 Unlike other drugs, such as stimulants, Methadone detox can take a very long time to go through.
 This is because oftentimes, Methadone addicts cannot simply stop taking the drug cold turkey.
 This is because the symptoms of withdrawal can make the person feel extremely sick and the risk of a Methadone relapse may be too high.
 So, instead, Methadone doses often have to be tapered down, over a period of weeks or months, extending the detox period.

 A quick detox using Methadone is not usually possible unless the person has only been taking a small amount of Methadone.
 Otherwise, a medical detox from Methadone can last from one month up to many months.
-If you have been wondering how to detox from Methadone quickly, the answer is that you might not be able to.
+If a person has been wondering how to detox from Methadone quickly, the answer is that one might not be able to.
 In fact, it is often recommended that people with severe Methadone addictions get treatment for up to twelve months to increase the chances of a positive treatment result and to prevent a relapse.

 Are There Any Dangers of Methadone Detox?

 In general, it is far safer to detox from Methadone than to simply keep using it for an unlimited amount of time.
-This is because the longer that you use Methadone, the greater the chances will be that you will overdose or do permanent damage to your body.
+This is because the longer that a person uses Methadone, the greater the chances will be that one will overdose or do permanent damage to the body.
 Methadone withdrawal is significantly more intense than withdrawal for other types of drugs.

 All of the following symptoms can occur with Methadone withdrawal: